Battle of Carillon: Analysis

-Montcalm

 Both commanders were a product of the environment of European warfare, which generally took place in open fields with relatively easy mobility, and were thus uncomfortable with woodland warfare.
 Neither liked the irregular warfare practiced by the Indians and British counterparts like Rogers' Rangers, but saw them as a necessary evil, given the operating environment.
 Although the French depended on Indian support to increase their comparatively small numbers throughout the war, Indian forces were quite low in this battle, and Montcalm generally disliked them and their practices.

 Montcalm in particular would have benefited from practicing a more irregular form of warfare.
 He apparently never inspected the landing area at the north end of Lake George, which was a location from which he could contest the British landing.
 Furthermore, the French could then have used the confined woodlands to blunt the numerical advantage of the British, and contested the entire portage road.
 The fact that fortifications were built along the portage road but then abandoned by the French is one indication of this failure of strategic thinking.
 Nester estimates that contesting the first crossing on the portage road would have gained Montcalm an additional day for defensive preparations.

-Abercrombie

-James Holden, writing in 1911, noted that American and British writers, both contemporary and historical, used words like "imbecile", "coward", "unready", and "old woman" to describe Abercrombie.